DataDog/documentation/content/monitors/faq/as-count-monitor-evaluation.md

 `sum(last_5m): sum:requests.error{*}.as_count() / sum:requests.total{*}.as_count()`

-For the 5 min timeframe there are 5 time series points (zeros excluded):
+For the 5 min timeframe there are 5 timeseries points (zeros excluded):

 **Numerator**, `sum:requests.error{*}.as_count()`: